 What is a Hard Inquiry?

 Plus, new accounts take time to show up on your credit report.
-If you have several recent ones listed, then a lender reviewing your application might not know exactly how much credit you’re currently utilizing.
+If you have several recent ones listed, a lender reviewing your application might not know exactly how much credit you’re currently utilizing.

 It’s important to strategically request hard inquiries to make sure you don’t do unnecessary harm to your credit report.

-Want to Remove Credit Inquiries from Your Credit Report?
+Credit Inquiries on Your Credit Report

 How Hard Inquiries Affect Your Credit Score